 Equality and Accessibility

-St Alban’s C.E Primary and Nursery School is an inclusive school where we focus on the well-being and progress of every child and where all members of our community are of equal worth.
+St Alban’s C.E Primary School is an inclusive school where we focus on the well-being and progress of every child and where all members of our community are of equal worth.

 We believe that the Equality Act provides a framework to support our commitment to valuing diversity, tackling discrimination, promoting equality and fostering good relationships between people.
 It also ensures that we continue to tackle issues of disadvantage and underachievement of different groups.